alaugks/spring-messagesource-json-example/README.md

 # Example: Custom JSON Spring MessageSource

-This example shows how to use the [spring-messagesource-catalogue](https://github.com/alaugks/spring-messagesource-catalog) to implement a MessageSource from translations in JSON files.
+This example shows how to use [spring-messagesource-json](https://github.com/alaugks/spring-messagesource-json).

 ## Build and Run Docker Image